Worship live on Sundays in person at 11: 00 am, or on YouTube at noon.

 Thursday Night Community Dinners are our main community gathering occasions during the work week.
-Check this space to find out the date of our next scheduled Thursday night community dinner!
+Watch this space for the announcement of our next community dinner!
 The suggested donation for the dinner is $5 for individuals and $10 for families.

 We have two other churches that share our building.
 Chicago Zomi Bethel Church began worshiping in our space in March 2022.
 CZBC is a small congregation consisting of immigrants from the Asian nation of Myanmar.
 CZBC meets in the older (sanctuary) half of our building at 3 pm every Sunday.
 And in June 2022, Lakeview Seventh-Day Adventist Church began worshiping in our building on Saturdays at 8 am.
 Lakeview SDA is a Spanish-speaking church that formerly worshiped in the building of the now-closed Immanuel Evangelical Covenant Church, across Foster Avenue from Swedish Hospital.

 Be sure to greet and welcome our Christian brothers and sisters from CZBC and LSDAC if you meet them!